 4. Office Layout & Amenities: A large number of private offices or conference rooms will drive up costs due to the extra walls and wiring.
 Open floorplans will usually have lower costs.

-5. Timeline: Planning ahead can help you stay in budget and starting late or having major changes in the middle of the build-out can add on major costs.
+5. Timeline: Planning ahead can help you stay within budget and starting late or having major changes in the middle of the build-out can add on major costs.

 Office Build-Out Budget Template